Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ## Activation Functions:
 Remember earlier when I mentioned earlier that a linear classifier uses linear combinations to determine which class an object belongs to?
 Linear activation functions use a linear combination to define the output of a node given a set of inputs.
 ### Sigmoid
-Sigmoid is the activation function that Perceptron uses the equation:
+Sigmoid is the activation function that Perceptron uses.
+Sigmoid equation:

 ![Perceptron](/images/sigmoid.jpg){:class="img-responsive"}